 What is Financial Freedom?

-Financial freedom can mean different things to different people, but let’s try to nail down a definition, or at least a concept.
+Financial freedom can mean different things to different people, but let’s try to nail down a definition or at least a concept.

 Some studies suggest that having a financial freedom mindset is the key to achieving financial freedom, while the opposite – a scarcity mindset – will prevent you from ever reaching that goal.
 Different people have different ideas about what financial freedom means.
-For some people, having a lot of money is not important.
+For some people, having a lot of money is not essential.

 The Financial Freedom Mindset

 For some people, living with fewer possessions leads to financial freedom sooner.
 Some people view luxury as a necessary part of their lifestyle and thus must earn more money to maintain it.
-Although having a lot of money can make life easier, it is not necessary for financial freedom.
+Although having a lot of money can make life easier, it is not required for financial freedom.

 The Different Levels of Financial Freedom